Belfering/QuantNexus/README.md

 - `PYTHON` - Python executable (default: `python`)
 - `PORT` - API server port (default: 8787)

+## PRDs

+Product Requirements Documents live in `prd/`.

+- Name PRDs with a sortable prefix when order matters (example: `prd/001-some-feature.md`).
+- Include `Status` + `Depends on` in the PRD header so ordering isn’t only implied by filenames.

 ## Contributing

 For detailed development guidelines and architecture information, see [CLAUDE.md](./CLAUDE.md).